Carlosdvp/hr-management-app/Notes.md

 Choose the most appropriate option from this list, keep in mind we need to host a DB, the api and the UI.

+Came across a weird Prisma bug, for some reason when running this command: npm run db:migrate [npx prisma migrate dev] I get an error: error: Environment variable not found: DATABASE_URL.

+Strangely enough the env variable is accessible by the rest of the application and the app itself works perfectly fine.
+Even the following prisma commands are ok:

+    - npx prisma valida
+    - npx prisma format
+    - npx prisma studio

+This command also works as it should: `npx prisma migrate dev --schema=./prisma/schema.prisma`

+So, to overcome this bug I will edit the npm run db:migrate command in the package.json file.

 ------------------------------------------------------------------------------------------------------------